 Viking Surgeons Association (VSA) Annual Conference 2020

-Hosted by Faculty of Remote and Rural Health Care (FRRH)
+Hosted by Faculty of Remote, Rural and Humanitarian Healthcare (FRRHH)

-The Viking Surgeons Association (VSA) Annual Conference 2020 hosted by The Royal College of Surgeons of Edinburgh’s Faculty of Remote and Rural Health Care (FRRH) will take place as three, one-hour long Webinars on the evenings of Tuesday 15th to Thursday 17th September 2020.
+The Viking Surgeons Association (VSA) Annual Conference 2020 hosted by The Royal College of Surgeons of Edinburgh’s Faculty of Remote, Rural and Humanitarian Healthcare (FRRHH) took place as three, one-hour long webinars on the evenings of Tuesday 15th to Thursday 17th September 2020.

-Each one-hour webinar will include topics under the headings ‘Trauma in rural areas’, ‘Tips and Tricks for the Rural General Surgeon’ and ‘How do we train a Rural General Surgeon?’.
-The aim is to provide a programme of interest to Rural General Surgeons in the UK, trainees in general surgery, and the many Rural Surgeons practicing throughout the world.
+Each one-hour webinar included topics under the headings: ‘Trauma in Rural Areas’, ‘Tips and Tricks for the Rural General Surgeon’ and ‘How do we train a Rural General Surgeon?’.
+The aim was to provide a programme of interest to rural general surgeons in the UK, trainees in general surgery, and the many rural surgeons practicing throughout the world.

 The Viking Surgeons Association is comprised of surgeons working in remote areas of Scotland and Nordic Countries and it is hoped during this series to forge links and discuss problems relevant to rural surgeons throughout the world.

 This webinar, the first of a series of three sessions, focuses on trauma in rural areas, including pre-hospital assessment, local hospital treatment/stabilisation and transfer to a major trauma centre.
 Who needs treatment at the local hospital?
 Who should we transfer from the roadside to the trauma centre?
 How do we make that assessment and decision?